Modular sugarcane manufacturing · Indonesia

 Farmers at the bottom

-Smallholders sell raw cane at farm-gate prices and capture none of the value created downstream in refined or branded products.
+Smallholders sell raw cane at farm-gate prices and capture none of the value created downstream in refined products.

 03